6vx/playFabSvelte/README.md

 This project is meant to be used as an example for anyone trying to figure out how to use Svelte and PlayFab together.

+Svelte is easy.
+PlayFab is cool and free.
+This seems practical.

 If you've made a barebones component that covers a method I haven't already made (or just implemented yours better/more cleanly/more easily) please fork and make a pull request.

 Deviations from the SvelteKit Skeleton Project Template will be listed below.